-Mormon Sunday Services
+Mormon, LDS Sunday Services

-The Sabbath Day in Mormonism
+The Sabbath Day in the LDS church

-Regular Mormon worship takes place on Sundays in buildings called churches or chapels.
 Unlike Mormon temples, visitors are always welcome to attend these services.

+Regular Mormon worship takes place on Sundays in buildings called churches or chapels.
 The dress code is generally formal - dresses or skirts are considered appropriate for women, while men generally wear dress slacks and dress shirts, usually with a tie.

 A Mormon service also includes several short talks or sermons given by members of the congregation (ranging in age from young to old) chosen by the bishop.
-These talks range from quite formal doctrinal lectures to more informal chats about the application of faith to family life.
+These talks range from quite formal doctrinal lectures on Mormon beliefs to more informal chats about the application of faith to family life.
 After the main service are two more hours' worth of meetings and Sunday education - visitors can either join these or leave after the first meeting.